Accounts

 The chart of accounts is the backbone of double-entry bookkeeping in SpeyBooks.
 Every transaction line references an account, and the account type determines how the balance is interpreted in reports.

 Accounts are organised into five types following UK accounting conventions: asset, liability, equity, revenue, and expense.
-Each account has a unique code (e.g. 1200 for Trade Debtors, 4000 for Sales) that determines its position in reports and the chart hierarchy.
+Each account has a unique code (e.g. 1100 for Trade Debtors, 4000 for Sales - Products) that determines its position in reports and the chart hierarchy.

 Accounts support parent/child relationships for hierarchical reporting.
 A child account must share the same type as its parent.
 The list endpoint returns accounts as a tree by default, or as a flat list when flat=true is passed.